foureyes/csci-ua.0101-spring2016-004/slides/16/oop.markdown

 <section markdown="block">
 ## Homework Scores

 Aaaand... their scores.
-We can't store mixed types in an Array (I sort of can, but it has its own set of problems). __Let's try it.__ &rarr;
+We can't store mixed types in an Array.

-So, we store the homework scores in a totally separate array (but we have to __maintain ordering__!).
+So, we store the homework scores in a totally separate array (but we have to __maintain ordering__!). __Let's try it.__ &rarr;

 <pre><code data-trim contenteditable>
 int[][] studentScores = {